 As a member of healthcare science staff inrespiratory physiology and sleep sciences, you are likely to work in a team that includes specialist nurses, doctors specialising in respiratory and/or sleep medicine, physiotherapists and other healthcare science staff, such as those specialising in cardiac and neurophysiological sciences

-In respiratory physiology, you will work with patients who have lung, chest wall, airway or blood oxygenation problems to understand the causes of their disorder and the response to and monitoring of treatment.
+You will work with patients who have lung, chest wall, airway or blood oxygenation problems to understand the causes of their disorder and the response to and monitoring of treatment.
 Respiratory disorders include conditions such as asthma, fibrosis, emphysema, respiratory muscle disease and pulmonary vascular disorders.

 You will work with patients by performing tests using a variety of skills, techniques and equipment, whilst they are at rest or during exercise.
 You might also help patients in the delivery of their long-term treatment and care, such as oxygen, ventilation or their medication.
 Tests often require considerable encouragement, technical accuracy and quality and at the same time a caring approach.

-In sleep physiology, you will work specifically with patients who have problems of poor sleep quality.
+You will work specifically with patients who have problems of poor sleep quality.
 An example of this is a condition known as obstructive sleep apnoea where people stop breathing because they collapse the airway in their throat when they are asleep.
 You will do this by monitoring patients – often using home monitoring but sometimes in a sleep laboratory - and help to identify individual problems, which require treatment and long-term management.

 The range of tests that you would perform include full cardio pulmonary exercise testing, sleep studies, bronchial challenge testing and measurements of dynamic and static lung volumes.